bmx-ng/bmx-site/docs/api/brl/brl_blitz.md

 ### `Private`

-Make a type, constant, global variable or function only accessible from within the current source file, or make a type member only accessible from within that type.
+Make types, constants, global variables, functions or type members only accessible from within the current source file.

 #### Example
 ```blitzmax